 There are no food restrictions, so you’re allowed to bring your own food from home on the Eurostar.

 Between London and Lyon, the high-speed lines allow our trains to drive at a maximum speed of 186 miles per hour (300 km/h).

 In addition to our trains from London to Lyon, we also offer tickets to Lyon from Ashford International and Ebbsfleet International, as well as tickets from cities in the UK that require a change in London.

 Standard adult tickets allow you to bring two pieces of luggage that are up to 85cm long, and one small piece of hand luggage such as a handbag or briefcase.
-You can find out more information about luggage allowances here.
+Find out more information about luggage allowances.